cme212/course/notes/lecture-06/specifications.md

 ```
 The other, more serious bug is that the floating point numbers are compared directly.
 Due to round-off
 error, two floating point numbers may be computed to slightly different values even when
 mathematically they should be the same.
+See the example in [roundoff.cpp](src/roundoff.cpp)
 Because of that, checking if the two floating point
 numbers are equal, will often produce misleading results.
 To account for the truncation error,
 we assume the two floating pint numbers are equal if they agree to within some tolerance.
 To ensure comparisons in our function are meaningful, we rewrite the conditionals as